 Accelerate Vietnam 2018

-In the first initiative of the programme, we're working with Kōkiri, a business accelerator for Māori entrepreneurs, to send five Māori entrepreneurs to Ho Chi Minh City and Danang in November and December 2018.
+In the first initiative of the programme, we worked with Kōkiri, a business accelerator for Māori entrepreneurs, to send five Māori entrepreneurs to Ho Chi Minh City and Danang in November and December 2018.

-They will build networks in Vietnam’s entrepreneurship ecosystem and gain an understanding of the business culture and environment.
-In Danang, the group will attend the Techfest conference, expected to have 5,000 attendees.
+They built networks in Vietnam’s entrepreneurship ecosystem and gained an understanding of the business culture and environment.
+In Danang, the group attended the Techfest conference, with around 5,000 other attendees.

 - Damaris Coulter (Ngāti Kahu), CEO & founder, The Realness (a tool for finding owner-operated restaurants), Auckland